ftmoose/ShopifyApplicationWinter2019/README.md

 ## Known Issues

-* There is an issue with order total's showing up as $0 only on the deployed version of the app.
+* There is an intermittent issue only present on the deployed version of the app.
+Sometimes an order total will show up as $0.
 I suspect this has to do with some loss of connection between the app and mongodb.